Transia-RnD/xls/XLS-LIMITED_TOKENS.md

 When a payment transaction is submitted, the following rules apply:

-1. **Token Count Update**: The `TokenCount` in the `FToken` object will be updated based on the amount specified in any transaction that includes a `STAmount` field from the issuer for the specific currency.
+1. **Token Count Update**: The `OutstandingAmount` in the `FToken` object will be updated based on the amount specified in any transaction that includes a `STAmount` field from the issuer for the specific currency.
-2. **Maximum Token Limit Check**: If the updated `TokenCount` exceeds the `MaxTokens` limit, the transaction will be rejected with a new Transaction Error Code (`tecTOKEN_LIMIT_EXCEEDED`).
+2. **Maximum Token Limit Check**: If the updated `OutstandingAmount` exceeds the `MaximumAmount` limit, the transaction will be rejected with a new Transaction Error Code (`tecTOKEN_LIMIT_EXCEEDED`).
-3. **Successful Transaction**: If the updated `TokenCount` is within the limit, the transaction will be successful (`tesSUCCESS`).
+3. **Successful Transaction**: If the updated `OutstandingAmount` is within the limit, the transaction will be successful (`tesSUCCESS`).

 ### Implementation Details

 The counting logic for the token issuance will be implemented in the `Transactor.cpp` file.
-This will ensure that all transactions containing an `STAmount` from the issuer are accurately counted towards the `TokenCount` in the `FToken` ledger entry.
+This will ensure that all transactions containing an `STAmount` from the issuer are accurately counted towards the `OutstandingAmount` in the `FToken` ledger entry.

 ### Example Payment Transaction